-Rihanna Pregnancy Rumors: Chris Brown Not Hurt About “Work” Singer Rumored Love Child With Hassan Jameel
+Rihanna Pregnancy Rumors: Chris Brown Not Hurt About ‘Work’ Singer Rumored Love Child With Hassan Jameel

 Rihanna’s Grammy performance on Sunday sent the Internet into a frenzy.
-Some of the reactions were about how deftly the “Work” singer hit the ‘Gwara Gwara’ dance from South Africa.
+Some of the reactions were about how deftly the “Work” singer hit the “Gwara Gwara”‘ dance from South Africa.
 But a lot of the commentary focused on Rihanna’s “thicker” body with some speculating that she could be pregnant.
-As The Inquisitr previously reported, Hollywood Life took it a step further by saying that Chris Brown had reacted to the rumors of the pregnancy.
+As the Inquisitr previously reported, Hollywood Life took it a step further by saying that Chris Brown had reacted to the rumors of the pregnancy.

 According to Hollywood Life, Chris Brown is “angry, hurt and kind of heartbroken” by the speculation that his ex-girlfriend could be pregnant by her current boyfriend, Hassan Jameel.
 An alleged insider said that Brown feels like Rihanna should have had a baby with him since he wanted to start a family with her when they were together.